 Have you wondered how OnlyFans taxes for Canadians work?
-If you’ve joined OnlyFans as a performer and have started to earn an income has likely wondered how their taxes will work.
+If you’ve joined OnlyFans as a performer and have started to earn an income, you’ll need to pay your fair share of taxes.
 To be clear, it doesn’t matter if you’ve earned $10 or $100,000 on the site, any income earned is considered self-employment income and needs to be reported to the Canada Revenue Agency.
 Also, the CRA does not care what your profession is.
 They just want you to pay your taxes.

 The good news is that OnlyFans taxes for Canadians is quite simple, and you can file on your own to keep things low key.
 Another positive thing about being self-employed is that you can write off some of your expenses, which may reduce the amount of taxes you owe.
 Here’s everything you need to know about filing your taxes as an OnlyFans performer.

 Canadian content creators should be getting 80% of their revenue from OnlyFans.
 The 20% that’s held is their fee.
 When it comes time to file your taxes, you should technically be claiming the full 100%, but the 20% fee could be claimed on Line 8871 – Management and administration fees.

 Claim your business expenses

 Generally speaking, you can claim any expenses that are related to your business when you file your taxes.
 As an OnlyFans creator, you’ll likely have costs such as your rent/mortgage, internet, computer hardware etc. Even things such as lights, cameras, outfits, lube, and toys would be considered legitimate business expenses.